Cost: £20 for 100ml

 The rest of the car didn’t take long to apply at all and was quicker that Meguiar’s Ultimate Wax paste.

 When you get this on your hands you know it as the super soft wax coats your hands.
-Wiping onto a paper towel will show the great marks straight away.
-The car smells gorgeous now.
+Wiping onto a paper towel will show the grease marks straight away.
+The car smells gorgeous now though.

 I kept checking the wax expecting it to “dry” like the other waxes I have used in the past.
 With that in mind I left wax for twenty minutes and it was still that soft wax feel on the car that you could drag your finger tip through.